Of demons and men: 25 movies added to the Library of Congress' National Film Registry

 Library of Congress' National Film Registry website.

-Warren Beatty and Julie Christie McCabe and Mrs. Miller image: Warner Bros.
+Warren Beatty and Julie Christie McCabe & Mrs. Miller image: Warner Bros.

 Adolphe Menjou The Front Page publicity image: United Artists.